-- It either occurs secondary to IBS-constipation causing fissure or piles or occurs due to other conditions present together with IBS.
+- It either occurs secondary to IBS constipation causing fissures or piles, or occurs due to other conditions present together with IBS.

-- Colon cancer is one of the causes of blood in the stool, if your older than 40, have significant weight loss or have anemia you should screen for colorectal cancer immediately.
+- Colon cancer is one of the causes of blood in the stool; if you are older than 40, have significant weight loss, or have anemia, you should screen for colorectal cancer immediately.

-- The 3 most common causes of blood in stool with IBS are:
+- The three most common causes of blood in stool with IBS are: